TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/json-web-tokens/jwt-auth0.md

 ```.curl
 curl -X GET {API URL}  -H "Accept: application/json" -H "Authorization: Bearer {token}"
 ```
-18. If using the httpbin upstream URL as in the example Tyk API, you should see the HTML returned for the httpbin service.
+18. If using the [httpbin upstream URL](https://httpbin.org/) as in the example Tyk API, you should see the HTML returned for the httpbin service in your terminal.
 19. If there is an error with the request, you will see the following error message.

 ```.bash